 $5,000 into a REGULAR IRA is the max for a single individual UNDER age 50 who does not participate in an employer sponsored retirement plan and still receive a tax deduction.
 Add $1,000 if over age 50.
 Can contribute till April 15th, 2010 for 2009.
 Can file your tax return WITH the Regular IRA as if it has […]

-ROTH IRA Maximum Contribuiton for 2009
+Read More… from Regular IRA Maximum Contribution for 2009